OutSystems/docs-odc/src/eap/security.md

 All customer data:

 * Is encrypted at rest with a per-customer encryption key managed by OutSystems.

-* Resides in the region specified when the customer's ODC organization was created.
+* Resides in the region specified during the creation of the customer's ODC organization.

-Each stage within each organization's Runtime is [isolated by network namespace](#isolation-of-stages).

-### Data Loss Prevention

-ODC uses an automated mechanism to protect data when it's stored, transmitted, and processed.
-This mechanism applies to all data across all databases and data stores, making ODC high data durability by default.
+A network namespace isolates each stage [within each organization's Runtime.](#isolation-of-stages).

+### File Integrity Monitoring

 File Integrity Monitoring performs automated scans and alerts the [Computer Security Incident Response Team](#computer-security-incident-response-team-csirt) to unauthorized activity or file changes.